 Research / Scholarly Activities

 Dr. Wasmuth's lab uses genomics, and bioinformatics to study parasitic worms (helminths).

 1) understanding how parasitism evolved and identifying the genomic adaptations involved,

-Dr. Wasmuth received a BSc (Biochemistry) from Imperial College, London, an MRes (Bioinformatics) from the University of York (UK), and a PhD from the University of Edinburgh.
-He conducted his postdoctoral training at the Hospital for Sick Children, Toronto and National Institutes of Health (USA).
+Dr. Wasmuth received a BSc (Biochemistry) from Imperial College, London, an MRes (Bioinformatics) from the University of York (UK), and a Ph.D. from the University of Edinburgh.
+He conducted his postdoctoral training at the Hospital for Sick Children, Toronto, and the National Institutes of Health (USA).
 Dr. Wasmuth joined the University of Calgary’s Faculty of Veterinary Medicine in 2011 and is now an Associate Professor in the Department of Ecosystem and Public Health.
 He is a fellow of the Linnean Society of London and has been awarded the Faculty’s award for Outstanding Graduate Supervision.